dynamsoft-docs/mobile-document-scanner-docs-js/code-gallery/mobile-web-capture/index.md

 </html>
 ```

 To run the sample, create a new file called `hello-world.html`, then copy and paste the code above into the file.
-Next, serve the page directly by deploying it to a server.
+Next, serve the page from a local web server.

-If you are using VS Code, a quick and easy way to serve the project is using the [Live Server (Five Server) VSCode extension](https://marketplace.visualstudio.com/items?itemName=yandeu.five-server).
-Simply install the extension, open the `hello-world.html` file in the editor, and click "Go Live" in the bottom right corner of the editor.
+If you are using VS Code, a quick and easy way to serve the project is to use the [Live Server (Five Server) VSCode extension](https://marketplace.visualstudio.com/items?itemName=yandeu.five-server).
+Simply install the extension, open the `hello-world.html` file in the editor, and click "Go Live" in the bottom-right corner of the editor.
 This will serve the application at `http://127.0.0.1:5500/hello-world.html`.

-Alternatively, you can use other methods like `IIS` or `Apache` to serve the project, though we won't cover those here for brevity.
+Alternatively, you can use other servers like `IIS` or `Apache`, but they are outside the scope of this guide for brevity.

 ## Hello World Sample Explained